×

 When we asked people what advice they would give someone preparing to move to Puerto Rico, they said:

 "Before retiring in Puerto Rico, expats should know that while it is a U.S. territory, it has its own unique culture and lifestyle.
 The official languages are Spanish and English, but Spanish is more commonly spoken.
 The cost of living can be lower than in many U.S. states, but it varies depending on the area.
 Healthcare is generally good, but it may be different from what expats are used to in the U.S. Expats should also be aware of the island's hurricane season, which can affect living conditions.
 Before retiring in Ecuador, expats should know that it is known for its affordable cost of living and high-quality healthcare.
 However, they should also be aware that the primary language is Spanish, and while some locals speak English, it is not as widely spoken.
 The culture is very different from the U.S., and it may take some time to adjust.
 Ecuador uses the U.S. dollar as its currency, which can make financial transitions easier for American retirees.
-The country also has a diverse climate, with coastal, mountain, and rainforest regions, so potential retirees should consider their preferred climate when choosing where to live," remarked one expat living in Puerto Rico, Ecuador.
+The country also has a diverse climate, with coastal, mountain, and rainforest regions, so potential retirees should consider their preferred climate when choosing where to live," commented one expat who made the move to Puerto Rico.

 Connect